 Bullet hole left in Mansfield home after shots fired from passing car

-MANSFIELD - Mansfield police are asking for the public's help after multiple shots fired early Saturday morning in a Mansfield neighborhood.
+MANSFIELD - Police are asking for the public's help after multiple shots were fired early Saturday morning in a Mansfield neighborhood.

 Police received the call at 3:12 a.m. in the area of Franklin Street and Darby Drive.